glymphie/CTFdeploy/README.md

   4. <b>OPTIONAL</b>: Configure docker containers in [OCD/docker_challenges](OCD/docker_challenges) and make a `docker-compose.yml` file for these containers.
     - Edit `DOCKER_COMPOSE` in `start.sh` if you want it to start your challenge containers for you via docker-compose.
   5. Start the CTFd server
-    - sudo `./start -s`
+    - `# ./start -s`

 ## Stop and cleaning up
 Clean up CTFd if you changed your mind and want to start over. <b>Doesn't touch your config in CTFdeploy.</b>

-`sudo ./start -c`
+`# ./start -c`

 This stops CTFd, MariaDB, and redis docker containers, resets altered files, removes CTFdeploy files, and clears the cache so CTFd can be started from fresh again.
+<b>Remember to commit your changes in CTFd if you want to preserve them. ./start -c will get rid of uncommitted changes.</b>

 # How does it work?